hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 nonetheless we maintain a uniform interface for these two related operations, and use the name that is more correct (that of the superset).

-the most interesting part of the normalization has to do with emission of events. typically this is done when an input value is invalid or perhaps even when the input value is valid but gets normalized.
+subjectively the more interesting part of the normalization has to do with emission of events. typically this is done when an input value is invalid or perhaps even when the input value is valid but gets normalized.

 ## the normal value normalization method

-for a single, unified solution that is universally applicable, recognizable, and poka-yoke; we have adopted this one method name, signature and semantics: `normalize_argument`. we will present its signature below; but first, a historical aside to give us some context to the scope of this:
+a historical aside to give us some context to the scope of this:

-(this one subject method replaces all of what were once 5 (five) variants of it (each documented at the time (tombstone at end)):
+this one subject method replaces all of what were once 5 (five) variants of it (each documented at the time (tombstone at end)):

     any_error_event_via_validate_x